-SecureLine is not dependent on your Avast antivirus solution, so you can use it together with the free version, same as with the premium one.
+SecureLine is not dependent on your Avast antivirus solution, so you can use it together with the free version, the same as with the premium one.

 Besides the Windows version, there are also versions of SecureLine VPN for Android devices, iPhone/iPad iOS, and Mac OS X. But we recommend getting the multi-platform version which you can use on up to 5 different devices (no matter what OS they are).

 Basically, SecureLine VPN does three things